 Meta Platforms Inc. — which owns Facebook, Instagram and WhatsApp — has announced two rounds of layoffs that will result in about 21,000 employees losing their jobs.

 Layoffs in April focused on technical workers.
-This month, job cuts began in the company’s business groups.
+In May, job cuts began in the company’s business groups.

 In February, cloud communications software company Twilio announced plans to lay off around 1,500 employees.
 In an email to workers, CEO Jeff Lawson said the move was necessary to keep the company competitive.

 The cuts follow a wave of layoffs at Twilio last September.

 Rupert Murdoch’s media company News Corp. — which owns The Wall Street Journal, Barron’s, the New York Post and HarperCollins — is laying off 1,250 workers, or about 5% of the company’s workforce.

 The job losses will occur by the end of the year.
 A challenging advertising market might be behind the layoffs, CNBC reports.

 Yahoo said in February that it planned to lay off 20% of its workforce.